 Without a clear plan, presenters can arrive unprepared and/or drift off onto irrelevant talking points.
 They also might spend too much or too little time communicating directives.
 Such problems often are indicative of poor agenda design.
 A great meeting agenda can be a gamechanger.

-Here at MeetingPulse, we help you create more engaging, productive meetings with our online live polling and survey app.
+Here at MeetingPulse, we help you create more engaging, productive meetings with our online live polling and live meeting survey app.
 We hope you will find lasting value in this step-by-step guide to creating an effective and time-saving agenda for your next team meeting.

 Gathering Input to Get on the Same Page